percona/k8spxc-docs/docs/minikube.md

 5. Check connectivity to a newly created cluster.

-    First of all, run percona-client and connect its console output to your terminal (running it may require some time to deploy the correspondent Pod):
+    First of all, run a MySQL client container and connect its console output to your terminal (running it may require some time to deploy the correspondent Pod).
+    The following command will do this, naming the new Pod `percona-client`:

     ```bash
     $ kubectl run -i --rm --tty percona-client --image=percona:8.0 --restart=Never -- bash -il